ponylang/release-bot-action/README.md

 There are several "pre-release" step commands that can be used together in a job to execute various pre-release updates:

 - update-changelog-for-release.bash
+- add-unreleased-section-to-changelog.bash

-Every project that includes a standard Pony CHANGELOG.md should include this step.
+Every project that includes a standard Pony CHANGELOG.md should include these steps.

 - update-version-corral-json.bash